jainakki16/Chat-Transcript-Analysis/README.md

 • Provided detailed analysis of the students’ performance like daily attendance, daily response, number of correct responses, number of questions asked by the teacher in each session, number of responses to each question, etc. in `Tableau`.<br><br>

 <h2><b>Suggestions</b></h2>
-From many [studies](https://jisajournal.springeropen.com/articles/10.1186/s13174-019-0120-0), we found that many students lack interest in these traditional chat-based forums due to the unavailability of modern aesthetics present in social media platforms.
-We have suggested our college add features like image upload, upvote options, and filters which may increase the enthusiasm of students to participate and attend classes.<br><br>
+From many [studies](https://jisajournal.springeropen.com/articles/10.1186/s13174-019-0120-0) we found that many students lack interest in these traditional chat-based forums due to the unavailability of modern aesthetics present in social media platforms.
+We have suggested our college add features like image upload, upvote options, and filters which may increase the enthusiasm of students to participate in forums.<br><br>